 2010 – Associate at Tossens & Prioux

-2016 – Founding Partner of Tossens Goldman Gonne
+2016 – Founding Partner at Tossens Goldman Gonne

-- Sole arbitrator in an ICC proceeding concerning a dispute between a French and a German company relative to a contract for international distribution of wood preservation products.
+- Sole arbitrator in ICC proceedings concerning a dispute between a French company and a German company in relation to a contract for international distribution of wood preservation products

-- Sole arbitrator in a CEPANI procedure for a post-acquisition dispute on a branch of a Belgian bank.
+- Sole arbitrator in CEPANI proceedings for a post-acquisition dispute on a branch of a Belgian bank

-- Representing a Canadian company active in the production of PVC, in a dispute with a Belgian group, aimed at indemnification claims following the termination of a concession contract binding the parties.
+- Representing a Canadian company active in the production of PVC, in a dispute with a Belgian group, claiming indemnification following the termination of a concession contract binding the parties

-- Representing a leading French company active in the air freight sector in a procedure against an airline for the recovery of severance payments related to an agency contract.
+- Representing a leading French company active in the air freight sector in proceedings against an airline for the recovery of severance payments related to an agency contract

-- Representing a leading French group in the field of air cargo in an ICC arbitration procedure which concerned the dismissal of the manager of an affiliated company and the breach of a no-compete commitment.
+- Representing a leading French group in the field of air cargo in ICC arbitration proceedings which concerned the dismissal of the manager of an affiliated company and the breach of a no-compete commitment

 René Gonne‘s activity first developed in international litigation and arbitration until the hostile takeover bid on the Société Générale de Belgique, which he successfully assisted in its defence.
 His practice then evolved towards company law, issues related to acquisitions and restructurings, shareholder assistance, partnerships and complex contracts, including numerous public offerings.